cheminfo/molbank/README.md

 node generate --directory=data/xml
 ```

+The script will output error lines to stderr if a molfile is not found or invalid.
+This does not prevent the output from being created.

 ## Publish updated data to GitHub

 After generating the data files, follow these steps to publish them to GitHub: